-Although Oklahoma has no laws governing homeschooling, it is the only state that guarantees the right to home school as part of its constitution.
+Although Oklahoma has no laws governing homeschooling, it is the only state that guarantees the right to homeschool as part of its constitution.
 In terms of compulsory attendance, Oklahoma does allow parents or legal guardians to homeschool their children.
-The Oklahoma Constitution, article XIII Section 4 states that “The Legislature shall provide for the compulsory attendance at some public or other school, unless other means of education are provided, of all the children in the State who are sound in mind and body, between the ages of eight and sixteen years, for at least three months in each year.”
-It is generally agreed in Oklahoma legal circles that “or other school” includes home schools.
+The Oklahoma Constitution, article XIII Section 4 states that “The Legislature shall provide for the compulsory attendance at some public or other schools, unless other means of education are provided, of all the children in the State who are sound in mind and body, between the ages of eight and sixteen years, for at least three months in each year.”
+It is generally agreed in Oklahoma legal circles that “or other schools” includes home schools.

 Oklahoma law does not require parents to use certified teachers or state-approved curricula.
 Parents are not required to initiate contact with, register with, or seek approval from, state or local officials and are not required to test their students or permit public school officials to visit or inspect their homes.